 Financial markets in Tokyo and Seoul largely ignored the visit, although some South Korean traders said it did add a more positive atmosphere to what has been a string of negative reports over the North in recent months.

 There were questions about what Clinton had discussed with Kim beyond the fate of the reporters and what North Korea might expect in return.
+The US official said Clinton likely expressed his view on North Korean denuclearisation in talks with Kim.

 In North Korean media photographs of the meeting, Kim was smiling and looked in reasonable health after speculation he was seriously ill.
 Kim was suspected of suffering a stroke last year.